-- 2018 Brands, R. A., & Fernandez-Mateo, I. for Leaning Out: How Negative Recruitment Experiences Shape Women’s Decisions to Compete for Executive Roles.
+- 2018 Riana Brands (London Business School) & Isabel Fernandez-Mateo (London Business School) for Leaning Out: How Negative Recruitment Experiences Shape Women’s Decisions to Compete for Executive Roles.
 Administrative Science Quarterly, 62, 405-442.

 - 2017 Jason Greenberg (New York University), Ethan Mollick (University of Pennsylvania) for Activist Choice Homophily and the Crowdfunding of Female Founders.
 Administrative Science Quarterly, 62, 2, 341–374.

 - 2016 Yan Zhang (Peking University), David Waldman (Arizona State University), Yu-Lan Han (Shanghai University of Finance and Economics), and Xiao-Bei Li (East China University of Science and Technology) for Paradoxical leader behaviors in people management: Antecedents and consequences.
 Academy of Management Journal, 58: 538-566.

 - 2015 Tiziana Casciaro (Rotman School of Management), Francesca Gino (Harvard Business School), Maryam Kouchaki (Kellogg School of Management) for The Contaminating Effects of Building Instrumental Ties: How Networking Can Make Us Feel Dirty.
 Administrative Science Quarterly, 59, 4, 705-735.